freenas/freenas-docs/userguide/storage.rst

 :guilabel:`EXPORT/DISCONNECT`.

-To instead destroy the data and share configurations on the pool, also set the :guilabel:`Destroy data on this pool?` option.
-When set, a feild appears.
+To instead destroy the data and share configurations on the pool, also set the :guilabel:`Destroy data on this pool?` option. feild appears.
 To continue with destroying the data on the pool, type the *exact* name of the pool and click :guilabel:`EXPORT/DISCONNECT`.
 Data on the pool is destroyed, including share configuration, zvols,